-4.6.3 Changes to the environment
+5.5.3 Changes to the environment

-- As in the other open demonstrations, teams are allowed to make modifications to the arena as they like, but under the condition that they are reversible. - In the interview time, changes need to be made undone by the team. - Since the interview time overlaps with the setup time of the next team, it is expected that the teams coordinate their activities.
-Unfair behavior may get penalized (see Section 3.6.3).
+- 1. Making changes: As in the other open demonstrations, teams are allowed to make modifications to the arena as they like, but under the condition that they are reversible. - 2.
+Undoing changes: In the interview and cleanup team, changes need to be made undone by the team.
+The team has to leave the arena in the very same condition they entered it.

-4.6.4 Jury evaluation
+5.5.4 Jury evaluation